Social-Evolution-and-Behavior/anTraX-data/README.md

 # **anTraX** - example dataset

-This repository contains a dataset for testing anTraX.
+This repository contains a dataset for testing anTraX. anTraX software itself can be found [here](https://github.com/Social-Evolution-and-Behavior/anTraX).